CartoDB/documentation/app/content/analytics-toolbox-bigquery/overview/tilesets.md

 The tiler is a module of the Analytics Toolbox for BigQuery that allows to process and visualize very large spatial datasets stored in BigQuery.

 If you have small datasets in BigQuery (few megabytes), there are solutions such as [BigQuery Geo Viz](https://cloud.google.com/bigquery/docs/gis-visualize) to visualize them; but if you have millions or even billions of rows, you will need a system to load them progressively on a map.
-CARTO BigQuery Tiler allows you to do that without having to move your data out of BigQuery.
+The Tiler allows you to do that without having to move your data out of BigQuery.

 ### How it works

 The Tiler will process your data and create a complete tileset out of it.
-All the map tiles for the specified zoom range will be stored in a BigQuery table in [MVT format](https://docs.mapbox.com/vector-tiles/specification/).
 Each individual tile is a row in this table, with the tile coordinates and the encoded MVT stored in different columns:

 | Row | z | x | y | carto_partition | data |
 |-----|---|---|---|-----------------|------|